 This is all thanks to the perfect one-to-one ratio of glucose and fructose found in honey.

-The sad truth is that many people with the condition while trying to sweeten some of their meals using ‘safer’ alternatives to regular table sugar, are actually worse off in the long run.
+The sad truth is that many people with the condition while trying to sweeten some of their meals using ‘safer’ alternatives to regular table sugar, is actually worse off in the long run.

 This is because artificial sweeteners and corn syrup are more damaging than regular sugar is, as surprising as it sounds.